hugoruscitti/traducciones/the_little_coders_predicament.md

 <!--## Coding Just Isn't Accessible-->
 ## Codear es simplemente inaccesible
 <!-- Yes, there are burgeoning free SDKs for many of these platforms.
 But they are obscure and most children have no means of actually deploying or executing the code on their own hardware!
 This is obvious to us all and likely doesn't seem such a big deal.
 But ask yourself what might have happened had you not had access to a programming language on an Atari 800 or a Commodore.
 You tell me if this is a predicament.-->
-Sí, florecen SDK libre para muchas de estas plataformas.
+Sí, florecen SDK libres para muchas de estas plataformas.
 Pero son oscuras y la mayoría de los niños no tienen medios para realmente implementar o ejecutar el código en su propio hardware.
 Esto es obvio para todos nosotros y es probable que no parezca gran cosa.
 Pero hay que preguntarse que podría haber ocurrido de no haber tenido acceso a un lenguaje de programación En una Atari 800 o una Commodore.
 Diganmé si esto no es un dilema

 <!-- It turns out, most of the kids in my neighborhood are exposed to coding through the TI calculator.
 A handful of languages are available on the TI and its processor is interesting enough to evoke some curiousity.
 But this hasn't spread to its PDA big brothers, where young people could have more exposure to programming.
 And undoubtedly the utility of a language on the Palm, Pocket PC and others would be useful to many. -->
 Resulta que, la mayoría de los chicos de mi barrio estan expuestos al cdeo a través de las [calculadores TI](https://en.wikipedia.org/wiki/TI-83).
 Pun puñado de lenguajes están disponibles y su procesador es lo suficientemente interesante como para evocar cierta curiosidad.
 Pero esto no se difundió a sus hermanas mayores las PDA, donde los jóvenes puden tener más exposición a la programación.
 Y sin duda, la utilidad de un lenguaje para programar en la Palm, Pocket PC y otros dispositivos para muchos serían muy útiles.